mehtanin/visualizer-project/README.md

 # visualizer-project
-An Angular project for a client side application which fetches data from a Node.js server api and visualizes it with graph.
+An Angular project for a client side application which fetches data from a Node.js server api and visualizes it with interactive graph.

 ## Running Locally